HOW TO MANAGE A HIGH-END INSTALLATION

-When exploring the world of wallcoverings beyond the standard wallcoverings you find on the high street, the possibilities become seemingly endless.
+When exploring the world of high-end wallcoverings, the possibilities become seemingly endless.
 Whether you choose a grasscloth, horsehair, paper-backed fabric, vinyl, leather or hand-printed traditional paper, if you invest in a special finish, it’s vital to ensure the installation process is well managed to ensure the quality is achieved; and is achieved on time!

 Whether this is your first or umpteenth wallpapering project of this nature, the following five steps will help ensure your installation goes ahead without a hitch.

 Step 1: Choose the right wallcovering for your requirements (and keep your sample)

 It may seem obvious, but the first stage of a successful installation is selection of a wallcovering suitable for the task.
 It’s important to understand the nuances and features of your chosen wallcovering before you make your purchase.
 Check that it’s fit for the location and use of the room it will feature in by requesting a sample.
 If you’re considering a hand-made product, ensure that you are happy with the natural variations that creates the unique beauty of each piece.
 Being diligent at this stage ensures that the wallcovering chosen will stay looking great for years to come.

 • Fix the sample to various areas of your wall to view from different angles and in the correct lighting.

 • If you’re considering silk, check out our silk wallcovering guide.

 • Keep hold of your sample for future reference.